Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 The Jacoba (Terry) Ris-Török Story

-Jacoba Ris was born in Schiedam The Netherlands on 23 May 1936.
-In the fifties she met Lajos Török who was an engineer at the famed Wilton Feyenoord Schiedam ship yard.
+Jacoba Ris was born in Schiedam The Netherlands on May 23 1936.
+In the fifties she met Lajos Török who was an engineer at the famed Wilton Feyenoord Schiedam Ship Yard.
 He had come to The Netherlands along with many of his countrymen as a refugee from the political situation in Hungary in the 1950’s.
 After they got married they decided to emigrate and try for a new life in Australia.
-Yvette, Jacoba’s daughter says that she was “sure that it was Lajos’ idea, as my mum was probably not that adventurous.”
+Yvette, Jacoba’s daughter says that she was ‘sure that it was Lajos’ idea, as my mum was probably not that adventurous.’

-The blond Jacoba Ris-Török is seen standing at the railing astern of the ship in a grey skirt and dark top
+The blond Jacoba Ris-Török is seen standing at the railing astern of the ship in a long grey skirt and dark top

 “Some of the ports of call were Bremen, Naples, Messina, Malta, I recall telling me how the Gulf of Biscay was so rough and how most passengers were seasick.
-Obviously then there was Egypt and the Suez Canal and the Red Sea as well as the Indian Ocean sailing onto Australia calling into Fremantle and Melbourne on the way to Sydney.”
+Obviously then there was Egypt and the Suez Canal and the Red Sea as well as the Indian Ocean sailing to Australia calling into Fremantle and Melbourne on the way to Sydney.”

 Voyage Photo Album